 *

-The simple bamboo flutes in our Shoki Family ( versions of the traditional Japanese shakuhachi ) first introduced us to the world of microtones, since even though they’re “tuned” by the spacing, size, and shape of their finger holes, partial closings and mouth-tongue-breath control allow one to slide smoothly among their notes and produce a whole universe of microtones.
+The simple bamboo flutes of our Shoki Family (versions of the traditional Japanese shakuhachi) introduced us to the world of microtones.
+Though they’re “tuned” by the spacing, size, and shape of their finger holes, partial closings and mouth-tongue-breath control allow one to slide smoothly among their notes, to produce a whole universe of strange tones.

-This combined with the way shokis can whisper, blast, quiver, and generally twist notes in intoxicating ways, makes them instruments well suited to madness and getting lost, and this is the way we’ve used them.
+This combined with the way shokis can whisper, blast, quiver, and twist notes in intoxicating ways, makes them well suited for letting go, for playing magic music.

 *